plantanapp/documentation/docs/Actions/load-user.md

 - [Delete User](/docs/Actions/delete-user.md)
 - [Send Email](/doc/Actions/send-email.md).

-When used in conjunction with actions such as [Grant Role](/docs/Actions/grant-role.md), the `Grant Role` action will grant the role specified to all users loaded by this action.
+When used in conjunction with the actions above, the logic applies to all users that have been loaded into the context by the `Load User` action.
+For example, the `Grant Role` action will assign the specified role to each and every user loaded into the context.

 ## `Typical Use Cases`